Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Dominant Set Clustering

 \section{Dominant Set Clustering}

-DSC follows an iterative procedure to compute the clusters: i) compute a dominant set using the similarity matrix $\bA$ of the available data, ii) peel off (remove) the clustered objects from the data, and iii) repeat until a predefined number of clusters have been obtained.\footnote{With some abuse of the notation, $n$, $V$, $\mathbf A$ and $\bx$ sometimes refer to the available (i.e., still unclustered) objects and the similarities between them.
-This is obvious from the context.}
+DSC follows an iterative procedure to compute the clusters: i) computes a dominant set using the similarity matrix $\bA$ of the available data, ii) peels off (removes) the clustered objects from the data, and iii) repeats until a predefined number of clusters have been obtained.\footnote{With some abuse of the notation, $n$, $V$, $\mathbf A$ and $\bx$ sometimes refer to the available (i.e., still unclustered) objects and the similarities between them.
+This is obvious from the context.
+The reason is that DSC performs a sequential procedure where at each step separates a cluster from the available unclustered data.}

 Dominant sets correspond to local optima of the following quadratic problem \cite{pavan2007}, called standard quadratic problem (StQP).

 The constraint $\Delta$ is called the standard simplex.
 We note that $\bA$ is generally not negative definite, and the objective function $f(\bx)$ is thus \emph{not} concave.